Minimising surface-code failures using a color-code decoder: Abstract

 \section{Abstract}

 The development of practical, high-performance decoding algorithms reduces the resource cost of fault-tolerant quantum computing.
 Here we propose a decoder for the surface code that finds low-weight correction operators for errors produced by the depolarising noise model.
-The decoder is obtained by mapping the syndrome of the surface code onto that of the color code, thereby allowing us to adopt more sophisticated color-code decoding algorithms.
+The decoder is obtained by mapping the syndrome of the surface code onto that of the color code, thereby allowing us to adopt more sophisticated graph-based decoding protocols used for the color code.
 Analytical arguments and exhaustive testing show that the resulting decoder can find a least-weight correction for all weight $d/2$ depolarising errors for even code distance $d$.
 This improves the logical error rate by an exponential factor $O(2^{d/2})$ compared with decoders that treat bit-flip and dephasing errors separately.
 We demonstrate this improvement with analytical arguments and supporting numerical simulations at low error rates.
-Of independent interest, we also demonstrate an exponential improvement in logical error rate for our decoder used to correct independent and identically distributed bit-flip errors affecting the color code compared with more conventional color-code decoding algorithms.
+Of independent interest, we also demonstrate an exponential improvement in logical error rate for our decoder used to correct independent and identically distributed bit-flip errors affecting the color code compared with more conventional color code decoding algorithms.